chris-chalmers/card_sort_plugin/readme.md

 **Note:** This is a BETA VERSION of a new plugin that will be free and open source, so there will be bugs and stability issues.
 Some features may not work as expected on all browsers.

+See the example of this plugin running [here](https://futureproduc.wpengine.com/anthrohack/study/stereotyping/).

 I welcome bugfixes and questions, but cannot guarantee quick response time until the official version is released.

 THANK YOU!!